 4.2.3.1 Bandwidth

 PRIMECLUSTER does not require much bandwidth for its own use.
-This is significant because the end-user's application requirements for bandwidth are much more important.
-PRIMECLUSTER requires less than 2 Kbits/s on each of the cluster interconnects.
-Since the cluster interconnects share bandwidth, the total bandwidth available to the user's application is nearly the sum of all of the bandwidth for each interconnect
+PRIME-CLUSTER requires less than 2 Kbits/s on each of the cluster interconnects.
+For this reason, there is no need to consider the bandwidth for the following conditions: